-Are you working without a detailed retainer invoice as a freelancer?
+Are you working without a detailed retainer invoice template as a freelancer?
 Well, you’re at risk of delayed payment or some serious payment conflicts between you and your client.
 A retainer invoice sample ensures that you don't work in vain as a freelancer especially if you're in a web design business.
 It is one of the security measures you can establish for the services you provide.
 Therefore, start working with a detailed retainer invoice to avoid brushing shoulders with your client during payment - you can use an online invoice maker to quickly create yours.

 A retainer invoice example is a document that entails all the details about the service you want to offer to the client.
 This is what you use to request an initial payment before you can start the work.

-A retainer invoice is a critical aspect of a retainer agreement.
+A retainer invoice template is a critical aspect of a retainer agreement.
 The agreement guarantees your work and – most importantly, money.
 As a freelancer, you can easily fall into the wrong hands and find yourself being frustrated when it comes to time for payment.
 For this reason, it is important to establish a measure that ensures you get paid for the services you offer without delay or conflicts.
 Remember, that money matters can be a little tricky, especially now that you're working with a total stranger whom you've got no option but to trust.
 So, it's important to state your grounds concerning your payment, to be on the safest side.